Idle hands may be the tools of the devil, but John was convinced an

 —John Adams, 1780

-Dr. Darrell D. E. Long is Professor of Computer Science at the University of California, Santa Cruz.
+Dr. Darrell D. E. Long is Professor of Computer Engineering at the University of California, Santa Cruz.
 He holds the Kumar Malavalli Endowed Chair of Storage Systems Research and is Director of the Storage Systems Research Center.
 He has authored highly cited research papers on web caching, distributed file systems, power-aware hard disk management in mobile computing, and low-bandwidth multicast techniques for video on demand, among other topics.

 He received his B.S. degree in Computer Science from San Diego State University, and his M.S. and Ph.D. from the University of California, San Diego.
 His dissertation advisor was Jehan-François Pâris.
 While in graduate school and before joining the University of California, Santa Cruz, he was a lecturer in Mathematics at San Diego State University and taught at the University of California, San Diego.